-A friend once told me, “Motocross is a microcosm of life.
-If it wasn’t hard, it wouldn’t be like life.”
-I thought nobody could appreciate the sport the way he did.
 I thought nobody could appreciate the sport the way I did.
-That was my belief, until I spoke to Mason Rader.
+That was, until I spoke to Mason Rader.

 Discussion includes: Visiting Pastranaland, growing up in small-town North Carolina, GNCC vs. Motocross, finding appreciation for a small spot in a small sport, navigating by map in 2019, Vurb Offroad, and what the next generation of filmmakers might be missing, among other things…

 World of Echo: I normally don’t lead with a person’s latest work, but you’ve been doing some cool stuff lately.
 What brought you out to the Pastranaland compound in Maryland a few weeks back?
 Or is that under wraps?